ASFHyP3/hyp3-docs/docs/guides/insar_product_guide.md

 For slower processes that require a longer time interval to detect movement, longer wavelengths (such as L-band) may be necessary.
 C-band sits in the middle.
 It can detect fairly small changes over fairly short periods of time, but is not as sensitive to small changes as X-band or as able to monitor surface dynamics under canopy as L-band.

 ### Polarizations
 Polarization refers to the direction of travel of an electromagnetic wave.
-A horizontal wave is transmitted so that is oscillates in a plane parallel to the surface imaged, while a vertical wave oscillates in a plane perpendicular to the surface imaged.
+A horizontal wave is transmitted so that it oscillates in a plane parallel to the surface imaged, while a vertical wave oscillates in a plane perpendicular to the surface imaged.

 Most modern SAR systems can transmit chirps with either a horizontal or vertical polarization.
 In addition, some of these sensors can listen for either horizontal of vertical backscatter.
 This gives rise to 4 different types of returns HH, HV, VV, and VH.
 Here the first letter is the transmit method and the second is the receive method, e.g. VH is a vertically polarized transmit signal with horizontally polarized echoes recorded.